AlphaSheep/wca-open-db/README.md

   wca-open-db-data:
 ```

 This will ensure your database data is persisted and the container is easy to manage and restart.
+Set `IMPORT_WCA_DB_ON_STARTUP=true` to automatically import the latest WCA database on container startup.

 ## Environment Variables

 - `MYSQL_ROOT_PASSWORD`: MariaDB root password
 - `MYSQL_DATABASE`: Database to import WCA data into
+- `IMPORT_WCA_DB_ON_STARTUP`: (optional) If set to `true`, downloads and imports the latest WCA database export on container startup.

 ## Data Persistence